 The Earth is alive

-and we each are a part of that life
+and we each are a part

 The Earth is our mother